ericblade/ssh-agent-cmd/README.md

 YOU MUST EDIT THESE FILES AND PLACE THE CORRECT LOCATIONS TO YOUR FILES, OTHERWISE BAD THINGS MAY HAPPEN.

-This script does not currently work in the Take Command command processor (TCC).
-I don't know why, it is supposed to be 100% compatible with CMD.exe scripts, but for some reason this just infinite loops.

 **** Installation ****

 Place sshagent.cmd somewhere within your system.
 Edit it to change the SSH_BIN_PATH variable.